 This is just how they come at the Timeless Treasures and Tearoom in Charlton, around 245km northwest of Melbourne.
 The quaint little café offers plenty of old world charm to match a delightful Devonshire Tea.
 It’s easy to see why this place has got a five-star rating on Trip Advisor.Continue to 6 of 9 below.

 Fish and Chips – Darwin, Northern Territory

 Ask any Aussie for a favorite childhood memory of family holidays to the beach, and you’re bound to get a story about eating fish and chips out of newspaper.
 This old-school picnic-style dining is alive and well in the Top End!

 What makes this fish and chips experience at La Beach on Marina Blvd in Darwin even better, is that you can enjoy your meal while watching the sunset.
-The area is known for its amazing Barramundi, and you won’t be disappointed if you order some Barra and chips and top it off with a wine at the licensed venue.
+The area is known for its amazing Barramundi, and you won’t be disappointed if you order some Barra and chips and top it off with a glass of wine at the licensed venue.
 Just be sure to check the regulations regarding drinking in public before cracking open your bottle.Continue to 7 of 9 below.

 07 of 09

 You may not know that Australia is officially the steak champion of the world, having won the inaugural title in 2015.

 The humble steak and chips are really about as Australian as it gets, and the pub culture down under has built its reputation on offering the juiciest, tastiest cuts going.